input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

    sidechain.
-   Let `ki` denote the number of `McToken`s in the consumed `LockBoxValidator` transaction input identified by `LockBoxOracleMintingPolicy` and the datum, and let `ko` denote the the number of `McToken`s in the `LockBoxValidator` transaction output identified by the `LockBoxOracleMintingPolicy` and datum.
+   Let `ki` denote the number of `McToken`s in the consumed `LockBoxValidator` transaction input identified by `LockBoxOracleMintingPolicy` and the datum, and let `ko` denote the number of `McToken`s in the `LockBoxValidator` transaction output identified by the `LockBoxOracleMintingPolicy` and the datum.
-   Then, sidechain nodes will mint `ko - ki` tokens in the sidechain.
+   Then, sidechain nodes will mint `ko - ki` tokens on the sidechain.

 The following diagram depicts the transaction for step 1 of the workflow.

 ![Lock box mainchain to sidechain](./07-ModularisingTokenHandling/McTokenMainchainToSidechain.svg)

 **Workflow: transferring from sidechain to mainchain**
-1. On the sidechain, a participant posts a transaction which burns `McToken`'s corresponding sidechain tokens.
+1. On the sidechain, a participant posts a transaction which transfers sidechain tokens that correspond to `McToken`s to the mainchain.
 2. Eventually, transactions from 1. are bundled up into a Merkle root, and the Merkle root is signed by the committee and posted to the mainchain.
 3. A mainchain recipient of a transaction from 1. claims their `McToken`s by